The views expressed by the host on this show, now documented to be almost always right, 99.5% of the time.

 And the simple answer is yes.

-But here's here's the uh here's the truth.
+But here's the truth.

 They're not cutting Medicare.

-And they're doing this so that they can create the illusion of uh reducing an entitlement, cutting Medicare, bringing it into a more responsible financial position.
+And they're doing this so that they can create the illusion of reducing an entitlement, cutting Medicare, bringing it into a more responsible financial position.

-Today is a big day in America only.
+Today is a big day in America.

-Thirty-six thousand people lost their jobs today, which is really good.
+Only 36,000 people lost their jobs today, which is really good.

 Dingy Harry.

-Uh I hope all of you people hear this.
+I hope all of you people hear this.

 Obama's basically saying the same thing.

-This next is Marco Rubio.
+Oh, this next is Marco Rubio.

-Uh uh Pelosi first, and then we'll get to Marco Rubio.
+Pelosi first, and then we'll get to Marco Rubio.

-Try I just want to try to follow this answer.
+I just want to try to follow this answer.

 And the question from reporter, one issue you didn't mention is abortion.